jabarragann/mydotfiles/docs/notes_about_terminal_emulators.md

 Take a look at `:help 'background'`

 **Notes:**
-New Hack nerd fonts only work with latest version of nnn.
+New Hack nerd fonts only work with the latest version of nnn.

 ## List keyboard shortcuts

-** Pane navigation shorcuts **
+**Pane navigation shortcuts**

 | Action                 | Shorcut         |
 |------------------------|-----------------|